-State statute, 49-5-8, allows a law-enforcement officer to take a Juvenile into custody absent a court order under certain limited circumstances.
-If the Juvenile is an alleged status offender the law-enforcement officer may notify the Department that the child has been taken into custody and will be detained in a non-secure or staff secures facility.
+W. Va.
+Code § 49-4-705(b), allows a law-enforcement officer to take a juvenile into custody absent a court order under certain limited circumstances: 1) grounds exist for the arrest of an adult in identical circumstances; 2) emergency conditions exist which pose imminent danger to the health, safety and welfare of the juvenile; 3) the juvenile is a runaway; 4) the juvenile is a fugitive; 5) the juvenile has been driving under the influence of any amount of alcohol; or 6) the juvenile is a named respondent in an emergency domestic violence petition.
+If the juvenile is an alleged status offender the law-enforcement officer may notify the Department that the child has been taken into custody and will be detained in a non-secure or staff-secure facility.

-Any such notification should be considered a referral for Youth Services unless there is already an open case involving the Juvenile.
+Any such notification should be considered a referral for Youth Services unless there is already an open case involving the juvenile.
 All such referrals should be sent to the supervisor as soon as possible after the information has been entered into FACTS.